Campervan Overnight Parking in Japan: What’s Legal and Where to Stay

 For travelers using a Tokyo campervan rental or starting their journey near the capital, this is the easiest and most comfortable option for the first night of your trip.

-3. Michi no Eki (道の駅) — Japan’s Unique Road Trip Stop
+2. Michi no Eki (道の駅) — Japan’s Unique Road Trip Stops

 Michi no Eki are government-run roadside stations found across the country.
 They combine rest stops with local markets and cultural hubs.